mnms/share/fbcli/README.md

     (2) tsr2-installer.bin.flashbase_v1.1.09.centos
     (3) tsr2-installer.bin.flashbase_v1.1.08.centos

-Please enter the number or the path of the installer you want to use you can also add file in list by copy to '$FBPATH/releases/' 1
+Please enter the number, file path or url of the installer you want to use. you can also add file in list by copy to '$FBPATH/releases/' 1
 OK, tsr2-installer.bin.flashbase_v1.1.10.centos